Micropayments

 Q: Are there real-world examples of micropayments?

-Yes, examples of micropayments include downloading a song from Amazon, buying a low-cost eBook, or leaving tips via delivery apps like DoorDash.
-Also, platforms like Fiverr and Upwork store micropayments in a digital wallet, which is distributed to the freelancer when a certain amount is accumulated.
+Yes, examples of micropayments include downloading a song from Amazon, buying a low-cost eBook, or leaving tips via delivery apps.
+Also, freelance platforms store micropayments in a digital wallet, which is distributed to the freelancer when a certain amount is accumulated.

 Q: How do micropayment processors like PayPal operate?